asmasonomics/asmasonomics.github.io/courses/2024-03-21_Intro_to_cBioPortal.markdown

 #### Task sum up
 <p align="justify">
 These two tasks should have given you a large exposure to what cBioPortal can show you.
-Think about how you can use this in your own research.<br/>
-Perhaps you have done an experiment in the lab and you want to know whether a particularly gene is important in the relevant cancer - cBioPortal can help you do this.<br/>
+Think about how you can use this in your own research.
+Perhaps you have done an experiment in the lab and you want to know whether a particularly gene is important in the relevant cancer - cBioPortal can help you do this.
 You can also start with the cBioPortal data for a cancer (or cancers) of interest and approach it as a data question.
 <br/><br/></p>

 ### Recap and Further Resources, Accessing and using underlying cBioPortal data
-<object data="/assets/files/2024-02-27_cBioPortal_0304_LO-Recap_Resources_Downloads.pdf" width="700" height="450" type='application/pdf'></object>
+<object data="/assets/files/2024-03-21_cBioPortal_0304_LO-Recap-Data-Access.pdf" width="700" height="450" type='application/pdf'></object>
 <br/><br/>

 ### Accessing cBioPortal data programmatically using R